-While the 2020 financial year has been challenging for MTN Zakhele Futhi, we remain optimistic and are encouraged by the support we have received from MTN.
+While the 2021 financial year has been challenging for MTN Zakhele Futhi, we remain optimistic and are encouraged by the support we have received from the MTN Group.

 I would like to thank my fellow board members, all our stakeholders and partners for their commitment and support to ensure that MTN Zakhele Futhi is a valuable investment for its shareholders.